Milanówek

-Milanówek is a town and urban commune in central Poland, in the Grodzisk Mazowiecki County in the Masovian Voivodeship.
+Milanówek is a town and urban commune in central Poland, in the Grodzisk County in the Masovian Voivodeship.
 Located near Warsaw, it is often considered an outlying suburb of the capital of Poland but is in fact an independent entity administratively and culturally.
 Milanówek is however part of wider Warsaw metropolitan area.
-Located on the Middle Masovian Plain, between Grodzisk Mazowiecki and Pruszkow, the town has approximately 15,449 inhabitants.
+Located on the Middle Masovian Plain, between Grodzisk Mazowiecki and Pruszków, the town has approximately 15,449 inhabitants.
 Milanówek is served by Milanówek railway station.